-Psychology Expert - Nursing Expert Witness
+Psychology - Nursing Expert Witness - Adult and Child

 Dr. Armstrong's services include: psychological evaluations addressing issues such as Causation and Apportionment of permanent psychological disability, need for treatment, and determination of malingering behavior.
 Evaluations include: Independent/Agreed Medical Examinations, Workers' Compensation, Immigration, Claimed Permanent Disability, Return to Work, and Fitness for Duty.
 Regularly engaged by the Federal Aviation Administration and California Board of Registered Nursing to perform evaluations.
 Expert Witness consultation for Psychology and Psychiatric Nursing standards of care.
 Provide on-site crisis debriefing services when trauma occurs in the workplace.